Prisons in India: Types of prisons

 Prison establishments in India exist at three levels—the taluka level, district level, and central (sometimes called zonal/range) level.
 The jails in these levels are called Sub Jails, District Jails, and Central Jails respectively.
 In general, the infrastructure, security, and prisoner facilities such as medical, educational and rehabilitation are progressively better from Sub jail to Central Jail.
 The other types of jail establishments are Women Jails, Borstal Schools, Open Jails and Special Jails.
-The following table shows the number of jails and available capacity across India as on 31 December 2016.
+The following table shows the number of jails and available capacity across India as on 31 December 2023:

 Central jail

 The criteria for a jail to be categorised as a Central Jail varies from state to state.
 However, the common feature observed throughout India is that prisoners sentenced to imprisonment for a long period (more than two years) are confined in the Central Jails, which have larger capacity in comparison to other jails.
 These jails also have rehabilitation facilities.

-Delhi has the highest number of 16 Central Jails followed by Madhya Pradesh having 11, Maharashtra, Punjab, Rajasthan and Tamil Nadu with 9 each.
-Karnataka has 8 Central Jails, Gujarat has 4 Central Prisons.
+Delhi has the highest number of Central Jails (14), followed by Madhya Pradesh (11), Punjab (10), Maharashtra, Rajasthan and Tamil Nadu (9 each), and Bihar, Karnataka and West Bengal (8 each).

-Arunachal Pradesh, Meghalaya, Andaman and Nicobar Islands, Dadra and Nagar Haveli, Daman and Diu & Lakshadweep do not have any Central Jails.
+Arunachal Pradesh, Meghalaya, Andaman and Nicobar Islands, Dadra and Nagar Haveli, Daman and Diu, Ladakh and Lakshadweep do not have any Central Jails.

 District jail

 District jails serve as the main prisons in states and union territories where there are no Central Jails.

-States which have considerable number of District Jails are Uttar Pradesh(57), Madhya Pradesh(39), Bihar(31), Maharashtra(28), Rajasthan(24), Assam (22), Karnataka (19), Jharkhand (17) and Haryana (16), Gujarat (11), Kerala (11), West Bengal (12), Chhattisgarh (11), Jammu & Kashmir and Nagaland (10 each).
+States which have considerable number of District Jails are Uttar Pradesh (64), Madhya Pradesh (41), Bihar (31), Maharashtra (28), Rajasthan (26), Assam (22), Karnataka (21), Chhattisgarh (20), Haryana (17), Jharkhand (16), West Bengal and Kerala (13 each), Gujarat (12), and Nagaland (11).

 Sub jail

 Sub jails are smaller institutions situated at a sub-divisional level in the States.

-9 states have reported comparatively higher number of sub-jails revealing a well-organized prison set-up even at lower formation.
-These states are Maharashtra (100), Andhra Pradesh (99), Tamil Nadu (96), Madhya Pradesh (72), Karnataka (70), Odisha (73), Rajasthan (60), Telangana and West Bengal (33 each).
-Odisha had the highest capacity of inmates in various Sub-Jails.
+8 states have reported comparatively higher number of sub-jails revealing a well-organized prison set-up even at lower formation.
+These states are Tamil Nadu (104), Andhra Pradesh (91), Madhya Pradesh (73), Odisha and Rajasthan (60 each), West Bengal (30), Karnataka (22), and Telangana (19).

-7 states or union territories have no sub-jails, namely Arunachal Pradesh, Haryana, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Chandigarh and Delhi.
+12 states or union territories have no sub-jails, namely Arunachal Pradesh, Goa, Haryana, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Chandigarh, Delhi and Ladakh.

 Open jail

 Open jails are minimum security prisons.
 Only convicted prisoners with good behavior satisfying certain norms prescribed in the prison rules are admitted in open jails.
 Minimum security is kept in such prisons and prisoners are engaged in agricultural activities.
-P. T. Chacko Home minister of Kerala Introduced First Open Jail In India Nettukaltheri Near Neyyar Trivandrum on 28 August 1962.
+P. T. Chacko, as Home Minister of Kerala introduced the first Open Jail In India at Nettukaltheri near Neyyar Trivandrum on 28 August 1962.

 Seventeen states have functioning open jails in their jurisdiction.
-Rajasthan reported the highest number of 29 open jails.
-There are no open jails in any of the union territories at the end of 2015.
+Rajasthan reported the highest number of 50 open jails, followed by Maharashtra (19).
+There are no open jails in any of the union territories at the end of 2023.